 I’ve answered many questions recently from entrepreneurs looking to start their own online business.
 Most of the people who’ve contacted me aren’t programmers themselves, so a frequent question has been, “How do I find a good programmer to create my website or web application?”.
-I will be answering this question in more depth in my book, but I wanted to give some tips now because it’s such a common question.
+I wanted to give some tips to help with this common question.

 Don’t Hire a Programmer for Non-Programming Tasks